 Getting around Los Angeles

 The best way to get around Los Angeles is by renting a car.
-The ideal spot to rent a car is at the airport, since it’s always the cheapest and most convenient.
+The ideal spot to rent a car is at the airport since it’s always the cheapest and most convenient.
 The city’s public transportation system is not very efficient, especially if you want to cover long distances.
-That being said ride sharing options like Uber and Lyft can be used for short distances and the Metro can be useful depending where your destination is (downtown LA for example).
+That being said ride-sharing options like Uber and Lyft can be used for short distances and the Metro can be useful depending on where your destination is (like downtown LA for example).

 Where to Stay in Los Angeles

 The first thing is to decide which location in the city will best fit your itinerary.
 Finding a place within central LA is a wise choice that allows you access to West LA and East LA, without you having to crosstown.
 Urban sprawl and mind-numbing traffic are two reasons why plotting your every move is essential.
 Areas like West Hollywood, Hollywood, and Fairfax are good spots to start your search for a hotel.